developersociety/shared-service-docs/docs/resource-hub-wiki/guide-for-content-editors-&-site-admins.md

 | Theme | The theme is the look of your website: colours, fonts, page layouts etc. In other words, it is the implementation of a design on a web site. |

 # An overview
+The Guide for Content Editors and Site Admins provides all the information you will need to create, edit and manage everything from the site content, to users, to taxonomy.

 # The basics
 ## How do I log in?